Find out how your SME can profit from the innovation advantages offered by advanced High Performance Computing (HPC) technologies and services.

 In the last two Fortissimo editions (from 2013 to 2018), 92 SMEs from different European countries and sectors participated through “open calls” proposing experiments to demonstrate the benefits of HPC cloud-based advanced modelling, simulation and data analytics.
 In that period, more than 90 experiments were carried out, and 79 of them have become success stories.

-Success stories presented below are not only relevant to the business needs of end-users (SMEs), but also show the benefits to all involved in the value chain from end-users, domain experts, code developers all the way to the providers of HPC-infrastructure.
+The success stories presented below are not only relevant to the business needs of end-users (SMEs), but also show the benefits to all involved in the value chain from end-users, domain experts, code developers all the way to the providers of the HPC-infrastructure.

 The project consortium consists of 6 HPC expert organisations from private-public sectors that were also involved in the EU-funded Fortissimo and Fortissimo 2 projects, which ran between 2013 and 2018.
 Partners will use the lessons learned, know-how and best practices developed in those projects to create a portfolio of business-oriented application experiments that allow SMEs to investigate and solve business challenges and develop innovative business opportunities.